trec-dd/trec-dd-simulation-harness/README.md

 ## Running the System

-You can run the random recommender system in the simulation harness by calling
+You can run the random system in the simulation harness by calling

     python random_system.py path/to/topic_sequence.yaml path/to/truth_data.kvl path/to/runfile_out.runfile